munificent/craftinginterpreters/book/calls-and-functions.md

 ^code free-native (4 before, 1 after)

 There isn't much here since ObjNative doesn't own any extra memory.
-The other capability all objects support is being printed:
+The other capability all Lox objects support is being printed:

 ^code print-native (2 before, 1 after)